kylelix7/ml/workspace/aos/midterm-note.md

 size of 1 shadow pt is proportional to the # of running processes in the guest os number of shadow tables is the same as the number of guest os running

+## para virtualization
 How para virtualized performs better in IO
  - hypervisor provide guest os clean and simple device abstraction
  - guest os can effiently transfer data without overhead of multiple copying thru APIs
  - hypercalls make control transfers efficient
  - guest have some control in event delivery thru hypercall

+### Xen
+ - xenolinux runs on top of Xen
+ - it installs a fast handler in Xen so that system calls by a process executing on top of XenoLinux gets directly handled by XenoLinux without a level of indirection from Xen
+ - Xenolinux uses an I/O ring to convey disk I/O requests to Xen, and gets response back from Xen via I/O ring

+ - via fast handler, xenolinux fields the fopen system call from Xen
+ - Xenolinux populates **the I/O ring data structure with the details** of the fopen call
+ - Xenolinux makes the I/O request by using a **hypercall**
+ - **Xen** service the request
+ - Xen fills the response into the **I/O ring data structure**
+ - Xenolinux gets the response via **polling the I/O ring**
+ - Xenolinux completes what it meeds to do and places the process back on the ready queue

 ## Ballooning
  - hypervisor asks balloon drivers inflate for guest OS which are not actively using all the memory